mmphego/mmphego.github.io/_posts/2020-03-21-How-I-am-deleting-old-tweets-automagically.md

 Once you have configured semiphemeral, fetch all of the tweets from your account by running `semiphemeral fetch`.
 (It may take a long time if you have a lot of tweets -- when semiphemeral hits a Twitter rate limit, it just waits the shortest amount of time allowed until it can continue fetching.)

 Then go back to the configuration web app and look at the tweets page.
-From here, you can look at all of the tweets that are going to get deleted the next time you run `semiphemeral delete`, and choose to manually exclude some of them from deletion.
-This interface paginates all of the tweets that are staged for deletion, and allows you to filter them by searching for phrases in the text of your tweets.
+From here, you can look at all of the tweets that are going to get deleted the next time you run `semiphemeral delete` and choose to manually exclude some of them from deletion.
+This interface paginates all of the tweets that are staged for deletion and allows you to filter them by searching for phrases in the text of your tweets.

 Once you have chosen all tweets you want to exclude, you may want to [download your Twitter archive](https://help.twitter.com/en/managing-your-account/how-to-download-your-twitter-archive) for your records.